omaralfaqih6/breast_cancer_wisconsin/README.md

 - If we have more time on the project, what can we do more/enhance?

+# Future Considerations

+In our current approach, we selected one model out of the four we tested and identified the top five features based on that model’s performance.
+However, the models we evaluated had very similar performance levels.
+If we treat each model as a subject matter expert, then choosing one over the others means favoring a single expert while overlooking others with nearly equal track records.

+Given more time, we would have taken a more holistic approach by analyzing feature importance across all models that achieved over 90% performance.
+Specifically, we would calculate and compare SHAP values for each of these models to identify features that are consistently important across the board.
+The idea is that if multiple high-performing models agree on certain features, those are likely to be genuinely influential.
+Features deemed unimportant by all models would be strong candidates for exclusion, while those with mixed importance rankings would warrant further investigation.

+We would also have complemented this analysis with interviews or discussions with subject matter experts to better understand the context and relevance of these variables.
+Their insights could help validate the model findings and align them with existing research or real-world patterns.

 # Team members
 Below are our team members: